Serralq/Project-Norn/docs/travels/hoshizora.md

 As of Nov 2024, the main building in the Game CG is being torn down.
 During the trip, the demolition crane was moving, however in Google Street View as of summer of 2024, the building was intact.

+However, there's other port locations, so a similar image to the CG can still be possible.

 ### Otaru Canal
 <div class="row">